-Depth profiles of temperature and dissolved oxygen indicate that on June 8 the lake was already stratified.
-The surface levels were above saturation, 10.14 mg/L at Basin 1 and 9.77 mg/L at Basin 2 with shoreline ranging from 9.76 to 10.57 mg/L. At this time, Portage Lake had adequate dissolved oxygen all the way down to 60' in depth (12.73 mg/L in Basin 1 and 7.04 mg/L in Basin 2).
-On June 8 the lake was thermally stratified, with a thermocline at approximately 30' - slightly deeper than during a similar time in June of 2014 and 2015.
-The epilimnion (i.e., water above the thermocline) was well oxygenated, with oxygen concentrations at adequate levels to support a healthy fishery.
-Conditions in the hypolimnion (i.e., water below the thermocline) were also oxygenated.
+Depth profiles of temperature and dissolved oxygen indicate that on June 1 the lake was already stratified.
+The surface levels were above saturation, 10.34 mg/L at Basin 1 and 10.25 mg/L at Basin 2 with shoreline ranging from 9.93 to 10.64 mg/L. At this time, Portage Lake had adequate dissolved

-On May 4, four storm drains and seven tributaries were tested coming into Portage Lake.
-All sites were well oxygenated ranging from 7.51 to 11.83 mg/L, except one site Storm Drain #7 at First St. The oxygen level here was low, which was a similar reading as in 2015.
-In 2014, there was no flow reported at the sampling at this site and in 2015, only light flow.
-In 2016, flow was slightly more.
-Strom Drain #5 and #6 had very little flow.
-This sampling was performed post an overnight rain event and some light rain was coming down during the sampling.
+On May 1, four storm drains (table 9) and seven tributaries (table 4) were tested coming into Portage Lake.
+All sites were well oxygenated ranging from 7.43 to 10.19 mg/L, except one site Storm Drain #7 at First St, which was at 5.65 mg/L. The oxygen level here was low, which was a similar reading as in 2016 and 2015.
+In the last four years, this storm drain has had very little flow, which could be impacting the oxygen levels.
+In 2017, the flow was very low.
+Storm Drain #5 and #6 had very little flow as well.
+This sampling was performed post a 2''rain event.
+Despise the rain event, flow was low and all but one drain was clear.

 In August, the lake was still strongly divided.
-An August sampling was added into the program in 2015.
+An August sampling was added into the program in 2015 and has been sampled since.
 Basin 1 was stratified and was anoxic at the bottom of the lake (void of oxygen).
-The thermocline in Basin 1 was 30' (whereas in 2015 it was at 40') and at that point the oxygen levels started a quick drop from 8.62 mg/L to 2.74 mg/L, ending at 0.15 mg/L at the bottom; anoxic water.
-This numbers are slightly lower than in 2015 and 2014 September sampling.
+The thermocline in Basin 1 was 20' (whereas in 2016 it was at 30' and 2015 it was at 40').
+Although the thermocline was higher, the oxygen levels stayed more consistent and didn't start declining until 40' and at that point the oxygen levels started a quick drop from 6.4 mg/L to 0.27 mg/L; anoxic water.
+The 2017 sampling showed more oxygen than the previous few years, which had shown a decline in trending oxygen levels.
 3.0 mg/L is generally considered anoxic.
-In Basin 2, the surface waters had oxygen levels at 8.63 mg/L (similar to 2015) and a thermocline at 30', when oxygen levels dropped from 8.67 mg/L to 0.12 mg/L at the bottom (similar to 2015)
+In Basin 2, the surface waters had oxygen levels at 9.17 mg/L (similar to 2016 and 2015) and a thermocline at 20' (slightly higher than 2016 as well).
+Unlike in 2016 when DO levels dropped higher in the water column, the August sampling found oxygen levels dropping at 30' from 7.08 mg/L, at 40' 2.45 mg/L and 0.5 mg/L at the bottom (similar bottom reading to 2016).

-In September, it appeared that the lake was still partially stratified during the sampling period.
+In September, the lake was still stratified during the sampling period.
 In years past, both mixing and no mixing has been found during the September sampling.
-Basin 1 was stratified at 40' and was anoxic below the thermocline (void of oxygen) with oxygen levels started a quick drop from 8.61 mg/L at 30' to 0.78 mg/L at the bottom; anoxic water.
-These numbers are slightly better than during the August sampling.
-3.0 mg/L is generally considered anoxic.
-In Basin 2, like in some previous years the surface waters had already mixed and no definite thermocline was found; (in 2015 the basin was still divided) and dissolved oxygen levels were 8.84 mg/L at the surface and 8.27 mg/L at the bottom.
+The warmer September weather allowed a strong stratification to be found in 2017, much stronger than in the last few years.
+Basin 1 was stratified at 30' and unlike in 2016 and other previous years, it was NOT anoxic below the thermocline (void of oxygen).
+DO levels ranged from 9.89 mg/L at the surface to 7.02 mg/L at the bottom.
+This is an excellent sign for the lake since 3.0 mg/L is generally considered anoxic.
+In Basin 2, which in many years has already mixed, had a strong thermocline during the sampling.
+Further, the oxygen was saturated from top to bottom, 9.85 mg/L at the surface, 8.29 mg/L in the thermocline and 5.35 mg/L at the bottom.